emu-sync/EmuSync/README.md

 ## 📖 About

 Game save files are stored in different places across OS platforms, which can make syncing a challenge.
-EmuSync aims to simplifies this by mapping locations from multiple devices to a single sync point.
+EmuSync aims to simplify this by mapping locations from multiple devices to a single sync point.

-It has primarily been designed and developed for a Windows PC and Steam Deck, but should work on any modern Windows or Linux device (I'm currently unable to build and test on Mac, sorry).
+It has primarily been designed and developed for a Windows PC and Steam Deck, but it should work on any modern Windows or Linux device (I'm currently unable to build and test on Mac, sorry).

 If you're having trouble with EmuSync, see the FAQs section below or within the EmuSync app in the `Home` section.
 Any bugs can be raised in the [GitHub issues](https://github.com/emu-sync/EmuSync/issues/new) page.